maherme/beaglebone-black-examples/custom_drivers/pcd_platform_drv_dt/README.md

 For a deep diving in the binding process you can explore the [platform_match](https://elixir.bootlin.com/linux/latest/source/drivers/base/platform.c#L1335) function in the kernel, placed in drivers/base/platform.c file.

+---
+**NOTE**

+For device tree functionality was provided by the kernel, the CONFIG_OF option must be set.
+You can use menuconfig for setting, but it is set by default.
+You can explore this macro in the [of.h](https://elixir.bootlin.com/linux/latest/source/include/linux/of.h#L158) kernel file placed in include/linux/of.h.

+---

 You will need to have access to a linux kernel repository and U-Boot repository for testing this driver.
 For this example I will use this versions:
 | Software               | Version        |
 |:----------------------:|:--------------:|